Funeral Blues: Appearances and reception

 The poem is read in its entirety in the 1994 British romantic comedy film Four Weddings and a Funeral.
 The poem is read by Matthew, a character portrayed by John Hannah, at the funeral of his partner Gareth.
 After the film's release, Auden's work saw increased attention, particularly "Funeral Blues".
-A collection of ten of Auden's poems titled Tell Me the Truth About Love—including "Funeral Blues"—was published by Faber and Faber upon the film's release and sold around a quarter million copies.
+A collection of ten of Auden's poems titled Tell Me the Truth About Love—including "Funeral Blues"—was published by Faber and Faber upon the film's release and sold around a quarter of a million copies.
 A 1999 poll conducted by the BBC placed the poem as the United Kingdom's fifth most popular "modern" poem.
 The introduction to a 2000 poetry anthology published by Miles Kelly Publishing credited the poem's reading in Four Weddings and a Funeral with showing how poetry could be "cool".
 In 2013 "Funeral Blues" was described by the English scholar Abbie Garrington as "perhaps Auden's best‐known work".

 The poem is often read as a memorial.
 An article in The New Yorker describes the poem as serving as the "elegy of the AIDS era" in the 1980s.
-It is the English contribution to the statue commemorating the Heysel Stadium disaster, where a retaining wall collapsed, resulting in 39 deaths on 29 May 1985, when Liverpool F.C. played Juventus F.C. in the European Cup final.
+It is the English contribution to the statue commemorating the Heysel Stadium disaster, where a retaining wall collapsed, resulting in 39 deaths on 29 May 1985, when Liverpool F.C. played Juventus FC in the European Cup final.
 Metropolitan Police Commissioner Cressida Dick read the poem in full at the funeral of police officer Keith Palmer, who was fatally stabbed in the 2017 Westminster attack.